 - Chemical burns.

-Below, our California personal injury lawyers discuss the following frequently asked questions about burn injury lawsuits:
+Below, our California burn injury lawyers discuss the following frequently asked questions about burn injury lawsuits:

-- 1. How do I file a burn injury lawsuit?
+- 1. How do I sue for a burn injury in California?

 - 3. What are the damages if a loved one was killed in a fire?